Account

 What documents do landlords need to prepare for taxes?

-Having the right documents and records on hand when it comes time to file your year-end tax return can streamline the process for everyone involved.
-As a rental property owner, you can prepare for tax time by gathering the following documents:
+Having the right documents and records ready can make filing your year-end tax return more efficient.
+As a rental property owner, gather the following records:

 • Prior years’ tax records.